headleyra/mc/README.md

 ### Infinite Lego(tm)

 Now you can think about coding in the same way you think about Lego -- all modifiers are automatically compatible with all other modifiers.
-Write modifiers to do absolutely anything.
+And you can write modifiers to do absolutely anything.

 <!--
 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)